CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Timespan Tracking in Fact Tables
 There are three basic fact table grains: transaction, periodic snapshot, and accumulating snapshot. `In isolated cases, it is useful to add a row effective date, row expiration date, and current row indicator to the fact table, much like you do with type 2 slowly changing dimensions, to capture a timespan when the fact row was effective`.
 Although an unusual pattern, this pattern addresses scenarios such as slowly changing inventory balances where a frequent periodic snapshot would load identical rows with each snapshot.

+### Late Arriving Facts
+`A fact row is late arriving if the most current dimensional context for new fact rows does not match the incoming row`.
+This happens when the fact row is delayed.
+In this case, the relevant dimensions must be searched to find the dimension keys that were effective when the late arriving measurement event occurred.

 ## Techniques and concepts about Dimension Tables
 There are techniques to define and build the dimension tables inside star schema modeling.